J-O-B/portfolio/README.md

 ------------------
 ## **Technologies Used**
-For this project HTML & CSS were used, as well as Bootstrap and jQuery via CDN.
+For this project, HTML & CSS were used, as well as Bootstrap and jQuery via CDN.

 The form on this portfolio page also uses a 3rd party email provider to deliver emails to my Gmail account.